 How do you cope with the loss of a beloved pet?
 Understanding the five stages of grief: Denial, anger, bargaining, depression and acceptance is a good start.
 Find a way to thank and honor your cat for the joy they brought to your life.
 Over time the pain will lessen.
 If you feel like you just cannot get past the loss, a grief counselor can help.

-Getting past the death of your cat can be very emotional, Thinking about it the way you would the loss of a human has always help me.
+Getting past the death of your cat can be very emotional, Thinking about it the way you would the loss of a human has always helped me.
 A loved one would want you to grieve for them and honor their memory, but they would also want you to get on with your life.
 Even though cats are most likely not capable of thinking like that, would the pet that snuggled with you for years want you to be sad and in despair for months?
 You KNOW that pet angel would want the best for you.

 Keep reading to get tips for working through the loss and check out some great ways to honor your pet and keep their memory alive.

 My Cat Died and I Can’t Stop Crying